ParikshithT/llm_automata_snowflake/README.md

 The `RAG_WITH_SNOWFLAKE_DOCUMENTATION` folder houses a local LLM chatbot designed to provide solutions based on Snowflake documentation.
 The goal is to create a conversational AI assistant that can answer questions and offer guidance on Snowflake-related topics.

+## CORRECTIVE_RAG_WITH_SNOWFLAKE_DOCUMENTATION

-Within the `RAG_WITH_SNOWFLAKE_DOCUMENTATION` folder, there is a sub-project called Corrective RAG Chat, which follows an advanced architecture.
+Within the `RAG_WITH_SNOWFLAKE_DOCUMENTATION` folder, there is a separate project called Corrective RAG Chat, which follows an advanced architecture.

 Corrective-RAG (CRAG) is a Retrieval-Augmented Generation (RAG) strategy that incorporates self-reflection and self-grading on retrieved documents.
 The approach is outlined in the following steps: